-The NAIC is comprises of the chief insurance regulators of the 50 states, several U.S. territories, and the District of Columbia.
-Insurance regulators work together to address common issues.
+Created in 1871 to assist state insurance regulators in serving the public interest, by setting standards and regulatory practices and to act as a forum for the exchange of information, today the NAIC is comprised of the chief insurance regulators of the 50 states, several U.S. territories, and the District of Columbia.
 The NAIC represents state insurance regulators' interests to the insurance industry, consumer groups, and Congress.
 To protect insurance consumers and improve efficiency, the Commissioner and his staff work closely with other states to develop common approaches to insurance regulation, including model laws and uniform procedures.

-The NAIC's role in implementing federal health care reform.
-The Commissioner is a member of the NAIC Health and Managed Care Committee, which has specific implementation responsibilities with national implications under the ACA, and the Property and Casualty Insurance Committee, which monitors and responds to problems associated with products, delivery, and cost in the property/casualty insurance markets.
-As the country's longest-serving commissioner, Commissioner Kreidler has assumed a leadership role in working with Congress and the U.S. Department of Health and Human Services on behalf of the NAIC.
-The Commissioner and his staff actively participate in many NAIC committees, task forces, working groups, and subgroups to establish actuarial standards, provide climate change oversight, and develop market conduct analysis and standards (to inform our risk surveillance, market conduct inquiries, and financial condition analyses and exams), an accreditation program to raise financial risk surveillance standards (including model laws, regulations, handbooks, instructions, and training), an own-risk solvency assessment program, risk-focused examinations, company licensing and holding company oversight.
+The Commissioner and his staff actively participate in many NAIC committees, task forces, working groups, and subgroups.
+Specific recent focus of this work:

+- establish actuarial standards - o provide climate change oversight - o develop market conduct analysis and standards (to inform our risk surveillance, market conduct inquiries, and financial condition analyses and exams) - o an accreditation program to raise financial risk surveillance standards (including model laws, regulations, handbooks, instructions, and training)

+- o an own-risk solvency assessment program, risk-focused examinations, and company licensing and holding company oversight - o development of model legislation and model regulation for pet insurance, annuity sales, holding companies, and credit for reinsurance